asnaqsys/asnaqsys.github.io/manuals/escape/fx/display-record-function.md

 ## DisplayRecordFunction

-The _DisplayRecordFunction_ class is an abstract subclass of _SingleRecordProgram_, designed for read-only or display-oriented single-record applications.
+The [DisplayRecordFunction](/reference/escapefx/display-record-function.html) class is an abstract subclass of [SingleRecordProgram](single-record-program.html), designed for read-only or display-oriented single-record applications.
 It provides a framework for presenting record data to users without allowing modifications, emphasizing data retrieval and visualization.
 Its key responsibilities include:

 1. **Driving the Display Workflow**:
    - The **DisplayRecord()** method invokes **ProgramMainLoop()** to initialize and manage the display cycle, ensuring the program runs until completion or cancellation.